 1) Start with some introductory texts on Social Network Analysis

-Among the general HNR articles in the Bibliography, Scott Weingart’s blog post series “Networks Demystified” and Claire Lemercier’s “Formal methods when and how” article are particularly useful to get you ideas.
+Among the general HNR articles in the Bibliography, Scott Weingart’s blog post series “Networks Demystified” and Claire Lemercier’s article “Formal network methods in history” are particularly useful to get you ideas.
 To get a first idea of Social Network Analysis terminology and concepts, you may find this Cheat Sheet helpful.

 A great resource which will help you understand what you can expect from Social Network Analysis is Valdis Krebs’ Network Discovery Matrix.

 1. Are you interested in complex relational patterns?

 2. Can you find them in your sources?